The Los Angeles Philharmonic premieres Laura Karpman's "All American" at the Hollywood Bowl in August 2019.

 Prestini has been recognized for her artistic achievements by the American Society of Composers, Authors, and Publishers (ASCAP), American Composers Orchestra, Musical America, and NPR.
 This year alone, Prestini is set to premiere commissions by the Minnesota Opera, Atlanta Opera, The Kennedy Center, the Zagreb Opera with Opera Comique in Paris, and more.

-This February, a piece by Prestini will also premiere as part of the New York Philharmonic’s Project 19—an ongoing initiative to commission and premiere 19 new works by 19 female composers—at Lincoln Center.
+In February 2020, a piece by Prestini premiered as part of the New York Philharmonic’s Project 19—an ongoing initiative to commission and premiere 19 new works by 19 female composers—at Lincoln Center.